 NYC Stories - A September 11th WTC Memorial.
-It was written by Paolina Weber." /> NYC Stories - A September 11th WTC Memorial.
-It was written by Paolina Weber." />
+It was written by Paolina Weber.">

 I was a volunteer with families and Ground Zero workers.
 Three weeks before the disaster I was supposed to go into the military as a Naval Intelligence Officer candidate.
 What I realized, however, is that unfortunately I can be of more service as a civilian right here in New York City.